Grand Alliance (League of Augsburg): Aftermath

-By 1693, both sides recognised decisive victory was no longer possible and France began informal peace talks with Dutch and Savoyard representatives.
-In August 1696, France and Savoy agreed a separate peace in the Treaty of Turin.
-Wider talks made little progress as Leopold demanded the restoration of all Imperial losses in the Rhineland since 1667, and an agreement on the Spanish succession; until then, he held his Allies to their commitment not to make a separate peace.
-The Peace of Ryswick was finalised once France agreed to return Luxembourg to Spain, and Louis set aside his personal commitment to James by recognising William as King.
-Despite this, Leopold signed with great reluctance in October 1697.
+By 1693, both sides recognised a military solution was no longer possible, and France began informal peace talks with Dutch and Savoyard representatives.
+Louis XIV agreed a separate peace with Savoy in the August 1696 Treaty of Turin, but wider talks made little progress.
+Leopold demanded the restoration of all Imperial losses in the Rhineland since 1667, and an agreement on the Spanish succession.
+Until these issues were addressed, he held his allies to their commitment not to make a separate peace.

-Leopold was correct in that failure to resolve this question led to the War of the Spanish Succession in 1701, but the English and Dutch felt his demands were extending a hugely expensive war for objectives of little benefit to them.
-Studies show English trade with Southern Europe alone declined by over 25% between 1689 and 1693, while the French capture of over 90 merchant ships at Lagos in 1693 caused massive financial losses in London and Amsterdam.
+The Peace of Ryswick was agreed only after France agreed to return Luxembourg to Spain, and Louis set aside his personal commitment to James by recognising William as King of England and Scotland.
+Despite this, Leopold only signed with great reluctance in October 1697.
+His hesitation was arguably correct in that leaving the Spanish succession unresolved resulted in a new round of fighting in 1701.
+However, at the time, the English in particular felt his demands simply prolonged a hugely expensive war for little benefit.
+Studies show English trade with Southern Europe alone declined by over 25% between 1689 and 1693, while the French capture of over 90 merchant ships at Lagos in 1693 caused massive losses for merchants in both London and Amsterdam.

-The result was the City of London and English Tories strongly opposed spending money on European wars, rather than the Royal Navy.
+These losses strengthened opposition among English Tories to spending money on European wars, rather than the Royal Navy.
 This had a long-lasting impact on English attitudes; in 1744, James Ralph began his chapter on the Nine Years' War as follows; 'The moment he (William) became sovereign, he made the Kingdom subservient to the Republic; in war, we had the honour to fight for the Dutch; in negotiation, to treat for the Dutch; while the Dutch had all possible encouragement to trade for us...'.